arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 ### Abstraction for all Monads

-We're going to dismiss one common misconception.
+We're going to dispell one common misconception.
+Sometimes the word Monad is used to refer to types like Option, Future, Either... and so on, and that's not correct.
+Those are called [datatypes]({{ '/docs/datatypes/intro' | relative_url }}) or just types.
+Let's see the difference!

 As you have seen, neither Future nor Option implement Monad directly.
 This is intentional, as you can potentially have several Monad implementations for a single type.
 For example, RxJava's Observable can be chained using flatMap, switchMap, and concatMap, and using each is still a Monad.